ibm-cloud-docs/vpc/file_storage_vpc_create.md

 Create file shares and mount targets in the UI, CLI, or API.
 {: shortdesc}

-File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, Sydney, Sao Paulo, and Tokyo regions.
+File Storage for VPC is available for customers with special approval to preview this service in the Washington, Dallas, Frankfurt, Sydney, Sao Paulo, Tokyo, and Toronto regions.
 Contact your IBM Sales representative if you are interested in getting access.
 {: preview}

 Before you get started, to create mount targets for file shares, make sure that you created a [VPC](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).